robwillup/mithrandir/ComputerScience/TheoryOfComputerScience/SICP.md

 Students who complete this subject should have a good feel for the elements of style and aesthetics of programming.

 *"We control complexity by building abstractions that hide details when appropriate.
 We control complexity by establishing conventional interfaces that enables us to construct systems by combining standard, well-understood pieces in a "mix and match" way"*

+*"Well-designed computational systems... are designed in a modular manner, so that the parts can be constructed, replaced, and debugged separately."*

+## The Elements of Programming

+In programming we deal with two kinds of elements: procedures and data.

+### Expressions